blx/chrome-quick-repo-cloner/README.md

 Requires very recent Chrome (45ish) at the moment because of gratuitous ES6 that I haven't setup a transpilation pipeline for yet.

+## How it works

+Clicking button runs `extension/main.js` which injects `extension/contentscript.js` into the page.
+The contentscript looks at the tab's URL/location and generates the path to its `.git` repository, if possible.
+Contentscript sends a message (`git clone <repo.git> repo`) back to `main.js`, which relays it to `blx-chrome-shell`, a Python script, using Chrome's "native host" messaging.
+All that the python script does is execute the command sent from the contentscript.

 ## Installation

 **Dependencies:** Git, Python.